-Overview of databases, reference works and websites for research in Japanese Studies.
+Overview of databases, reference works and websites for research in Japan Studies.

 In the Netherlands there are no libraries other than the Asian Library in Leiden, that are engaged in building a broad collection on Japan.
 There are however good complementing collections elsewhere on specific topics/areas of study.
-The acquisition of books and other materials will always be done in good cooperation with these other libraries so that for example we will not subscribe to a periodical that is already available in another library.
+The acquisition of books and other materials will always be done in good cooperation with these other libraries, for example: we will not subscribe to a periodical that is already available in another library.

 It is obvious that the Japanese collection is not complete/exhaustive.
 It is therefore good to be aware of relevant Dutch (national) and international collections.
 Below you will find an overview of the collections in the Netherlands that are publicly available.
-For further information you could also check the web addresses of the relevant relevant north american libraries raadplegen, like the Library of Congress, Princeton, Harvard, Yale, Berkeley etcetera.
+For further information you could also check the web addresses of relevant North American libraries, such as the Library of Congress, Princeton, Harvard, Yale and Berkeley.

 The university library houses/accommodates a good collection of special/extraordinary materials from Japan consisting of old printings, maps, manuscripts and posthumous works/literary remains of for example J.J.
 Hofmann (1805-1878), the first professor in Japanese and Chinese Studies at Leiden University.

 Instituut Kern (in Dutch only)

 The Kern Institute is important for art and material culture, but also religious cultures as Buddhism (see: the Catalogue).

 Within Leiden, one can find relevant materials on several aspects of modern Japan in the libraries of the Faculty of Law and the Faculty of Social Sciences (accessible through the Catalogue)